1. When is the application deadline?

 Decisions are announced by the end of November.

-No. Applications sent by fax or email will not be accepted.
-Applicants must supply the necessary information by using the online application system at http://soap.ssrc.org.
+No. Applications sent by fax or e-mail will not be accepted.
+Applicants must supply the necessary information by using the online application system at https://soap.ssrc.org.
 The reference and language evaluation must also be submitted online by the September 1 deadline.
 In addition, eight copies of the writing sample must be mailed separately to the SSRC office in New York.
-These copies must be received by September 1, 2012.
+These copies must be received by September 1, 2014.
 This is NOT a postmark deadline.

 32. How can I find out whether the program has received my application?